 Each student has access to a Chromebook to use for the school year.
 Google Classroom is used to post class announcements; students also submit writing assignments through Google Classroom.

 English Language Arts and Literature: The English Language Arts and Literature class uses the well-regarded Voyages in English.
 Students work on vocabulary (Vocabulary in Action), grammar, speech, and writing skills.
-They read a variety of short stories, novels, and poetry; selections typically include The Outsiders, A Midsummer Night’s Dream, A Raisin in the Sun, And There Was Light, and The Pigman.
+They read a variety of short stories, novels, and poetry; selections typically include The Outsiders, A Midsummer Night's Dream, In the Sea There Are Crocodiles, The Hate U GIve, and The Five People You Meet in Heaven.
 Through frequent writing assignments and class discussions, students further develop critical thinking skills and powers of analysis.

 Social Studies: Grade 8 continues to use TCI’s History Alive! curriculum, first introduced in Grade 5.
 Beginning with an “Essential Question”―a big idea to be investigated―each TCI lesson incorporates graphic notetaking, groupwork, and step-by-step discovery.
 Different learning styles are used, allowing students of many abilities to learn and succeed.